 Thick, fluffy pancakes

-I’m dreaming of thick pancake batter.
+I’m dreaming of a thick pancake batter.
 Speckled with nutritious buckwheat.
-A little yogurt thrown in.
+With a little yogurt thrown in.
 The kind of batter that sizzles the instant it touches the skillet.

 The edges slowly form a circle and little air bubbles pop as the underside turns a delicate golden brown.
 The pancake rises until it’s airy, fluffy, and slightly crispy on the edges.
 Enticing smells make our mouths water.
 Pure bliss.

 Let’s stop dreaming and get these puppies whipped together!